Tucker29/hello-world/English_1.md

 # time and mind: (what you have)
 # to record achievement and experience(that's what you want)
 # the product to make the record convenient, epic and beautiful.
+## 2019.7.24
+immigrate as leaving
+emigrate as arriving
+who grow up in France and lives in Spain.
+emigrated from France and immigrated to Spain.

 ## 2019.7.23
 so beautiful, so radiant, so irresistible  == so gorgeous, so glowing, so alluring.
 susceptible: easy to be influenced.